 Things to Do in Munich, Germany

-To pick up the buzz and beat of Munich, all you need to do is wander through Marienplatz (St. Mary's Square) in the heart of the Altstadt (Old City).
+To pick up the buzz and beat of Munich, the first thing you want to do when you get to town is to wander through Marienplatz (St. Mary's Square) in the heart of the Altstadt (Old City).
 Every day painted mechanical figures emerge from the New Town Hall's famous Glockenspiel to reenact famous events from Munich's history as the carillon's 43 bells chime.

 Drinking to the Band at the Hofbräuhaus